 You might note that the exact nature of the "P" and "Q" here is somewhat vague.
 For instance, replacing the P with "A poem" and the Q with " $\frac{\pi}{6}$ " is strange and presumably troublesome, whereas replacing the P with "rain" and the Q with "I carry an umbrella" seems more reasonable.
+The "P" part is often referred to as the hypothesis and the "Q" part as the conclusion of the implication.
 This course will not attempt the major task of sorting out the exact bounds of which statements are appropriate for this sort of use, but if used judiciously what is presented here should equip you for most normal mathematical needs.

-Definition: Given a statement $P \Rightarrow Q$, we say $Q \Rightarrow P$ is the converse of the original statement.
+Definition: Given a statement $P \Rightarrow Q$ , we say $Q \Rightarrow P$ is the converse of the original statement.